neugram/ng/design.md

-# Neugram is data processing system (including a scripting language).
+# Neugram

-Neugram is a numerical processing library and language.
-Because in practice numerical processing is all about finding an moving data around, and often doing parts of the processing elsewhere (for example, inside an SQL query's WHERE clause), the library includes a small interpreted programming language.
-The langauge is starting as a subset of Go with a couple of key numerical features added.
+Neugram is a programming language focused on numerical data processing.
 The key data structure is the table.
 A table has a small (known) number of named columns and many rows.

-Very imporant: it's easy to import Go packages and call Go from inside Neugram.
+Very imporant: it is easy to import Go packages and call Go from inside Neugram.
 Serious work should be implemented in Go, Neugram is the numerical glue.